UPPMAX/uppmax_intro_day_1/docs/sessions/file_transfer_using_scp.md

 for help.

-- Search for the procedure on how to transfer a file to/from Rackham using SCP
+- Search for the procedure on how to transfer a file to/from Pelle using SCP

 ???- question "Where is that documentation?"

-    The procedure can be found at <https://docs.uppmax.uu.se/software/rackham_file_transfer_using_scp/>.
+    The procedure can be found at <https://docs.uppmax.uu.se/software/pelle_file_transfer_using_scp/>.

-- Copy a file from your local computer to your Rackham home folder.
+- Copy a file from your local computer to your Pelle home folder.
 Verify this worked.
-- Copy a file from your Rackham home folder to your local computer.
+- Copy a file from your Pelle home folder to your local computer.
 Verify this worked.